rauf-bhatti/rauf-bhatti/README.md

 - 👋 Hi, I’m @rauf-bhatti!
-- 💻 Currently employed @ Infinite-Compute as a (remote) Backend Developer.
+- 💻 Currently employed @ Infinite-Compute as a (remote) Software Engineer.
-- 🔧 As of current, I mainly work on desktop and android applications.
-- 👀 I’m interested in learning more about Machine Learning and HCI.
+- 👀 I’m interested in learning more about Machine Learning and AI.

 <!---
 rauf-bhatti/rauf-bhatti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.